Romy London

 ingredients for pumpkin cream cold foam

-• Cream - I used a vegan heavy cream alternative (double cream in the UK).
-Any heavy whipping cream alternative will work best.
+• Cream - I used a vegan heavy cream alternative (UK: double cream).
+Any dairy-free heavy whipping cream alternative, such as Silk or Country Crock Plant Cream will work best.
 I personally used Elmlea, which is a brand in the UK.

 • Milk - Starbucks uses a non-fat dairy milk.
-For this version I've used unsweetened soya milk.
+For this version I've used unsweetened soy milk.
 Any low fat, high protein plant-based milk works best.
-You can also use sweetened soya milk.
+You can also use sweetened soy milk.

 • Pumpkin Puree - you can use plain canned pumpkin puree from the grocery store, or make your own.
 Make sure to use plain pumpkin puree.

-• Spices - Pumpkin Spice mixes are not easily available where I live, so I like to use my own homemade blend.
-You can use your favorite pumpkin pie mix.
+• Spices - Pumpkin pie spice mixes are not easily available where I live, so I like to use my own homemade blend with cinnamon, ginger, nutmeg, cloves and allspice.
+You can simply use your favorite pumpkin pie mix.

 To serve your Pumpkin Cold Foam as a Starbucks-inspired Pumpkin Cream Cold Brew, pour or spoon the cold foam on top of ice and cold brew coffee.
 To make cold brew coffee, follow this simple cold brew recipe by Alphafoodie.